jinhyeok15/pandas_reader_framework/README.md

 There is a bunch of steps to pre-processing DataFrame data structure

+- 1. Setup

-1. Remove columns that is not matched
+  - Remove columns that is not matched
-2. Replace column name
+  - Replace column name
-3. Replace value
-4. Add index if model has index_field
+  - Add index if model has index_field

+- 2. Iteration
+  - Replace value

 3. fetch